andre-albuquerque01/social-for-business/README.md

-# Social Midia in laravel
+# Social Media in laravel

 ## Requisitos do Sistema